Back in 2018, James Clear published his bestseller, Atomic Habits.

 The book is fantastic, so I’d highly recommend you check it out if you haven’t already!

-Since habits strong influence everything we do, it makes sense that the best way to improve your health is to gradually improve your health habits.
+Since habits strongly influence everything we do, it makes sense that the best way to improve your health is to gradually improve your health habits.

 Today I’ll walk you through key points from the book, Atomic Habits, along with a bunch of concrete examples of how you can use those principles to improve your health and fitness.